suspect-devices/digithink/docs/legacy/serverdocs/ZFSNightmaresPorted2Linux.md

 	root@bs2020:~#

-* there is no connection between this and zfs.
+There is no connection between this and zfs.

 	root@bs2020:~# zpool status
 	  pool: lxd4dev